Azure/bicep-types-k8s/generated/kubernetes/scheduling.k8s.io/v1/types.md

 * **globalDefault**: bool: globalDefault specifies whether this PriorityClass should be considered as the default priority for pods that do not have any priority class.
 Only one PriorityClass can be marked as `globalDefault`.
 However, if more than one PriorityClasses exists with their `globalDefault` field set to true, the smallest value of such global default PriorityClasses will be used as the default priority.
 * **kind**: 'PriorityClass' (ReadOnly, DeployTimeConstant): The resource kind.
 * **metadata**: [metadata](#metadata) (Required): The resource metadata.
 * **preemptionPolicy**: string: PreemptionPolicy is the Policy for preempting pods with lower priority.
 One of Never, PreemptLowerPriority.
 Defaults to PreemptLowerPriority if unset.
-This field is beta-level, gated by the NonPreemptingPriority feature-gate.
 * **value**: int (Required): The value of this priority class.
 This is the actual priority that pods receive when they have the name of this class in their pod spec.

 ## annotations